Patricia Travers

-Patricia Travers (December 5, 1927 – February 9, 2010) was an American violin child prodigy and actress who withdrew from public performances at age 23.
+Patricia Travers (December 5, 1927 – February 9, 2010) was an American violinist.
+She was child prodigy who apparently withdrew from public performances at age 23.
 She lived in Clifton, New Jersey, her entire life.

 Career

 Travers began violin lessons at age four which led to her first public performance at age six in the Falls Village, Connecticut, summer music festival, Music Mountain.
 She later performed on CBS radio 'Ford Sunday Hour' show when she was nine.

 She soloed with the New York Philharmonic Orchestra under Efrem Kurtz at Lewisohn Stadium at age ten where she played "Symphonie Espagnole" In 1940, she played the Mendelssohn Concerto with the Léon Barzin-conducted National Orchestral Association at Carnegie Hall.

 She appeared in the 1941 film There's Magic in Music with Irra Petina, Diana Lynn, and Allan Jones.
 In addition to a speaking role, she played Anton Rubinstein's "Romance in E flat" in the film.
 She was part of a cultural exchange program after WWII which had her touring Germany.

 Dai-keong Lee wrote "Incantation and Dance" for Travers which she performed in a 1947 recital at Carnegie Hall.

 Lorin Maazel conducted several performances with her as part of the Pittsburgh Symphony.
 She also performed Brahms' Violin Concerto with the Boston Symphony Orchestra several times in 1951.

-One of her final works was a recorded performance for Columbia Records of Sonata No.2 for Violin and Piano by the American composer Charles Ives, the first complete recording of that work, along with the first recording of Roger Sessions' Duo for Violin and Piano (1942).
+Her few commercial recordings include Charles Ives's Sonata No.2 for Violin and Piano (the first complete recording of that work), along with the first recording of Roger Sessions' Duo for Violin and Piano, made for Columbia Records in 1950.